Group Therapy at Vogue Recovery Center

 Other groups that involve outside activities will start and end in a similar fashion, but the activity will vary depending on what the group will be involved in.
 For instance, a group which does an adventure therapy ropes course will start with what to expect and identify any fears that may come up, will participate in the activity, and then process after the activity with the group.
-Groups are conducted by members of the treatment team which include the Clinical Director, therapists, counselors, and outside vendors such as yoga teachers, nutritionists, 12-Step speakers, or specifically trained group facilitators.
+Group therapy is conducted by members of the treatment team which include the Clinical Director, therapists, counselors, and outside vendors such as yoga teachers, nutritionists, 12-Step speakers, or specifically trained group facilitators.
 The group facilitator will maintain an environment that is ethical, professional and respectful of others.
 The groups will stay free of discrimination, aggression, acting out, sexual behaviors.
 The facilitator will conduct the group free of harassment of others, name-calling, threats, or attacks- both verbally and physically.
 It is the responsibility of the group leader to make certain the group has a form, a purpose, a focus, and is productive in nature sans judgment for each member.

 Groups can be a variety of things that will help with understanding addiction and may utilize lecture, participation, video, and different props and tools.
 Groups may focus on education of substance abuse, neurological functioning, 12-Step understanding, role-playing, visualizations, narrative therapy, how to manage pain, stress reduction, working with other group members, improving social skills, music therapy, art therapy, reading, recreational activities and more.

-The Benefits of Group Therapy in Recovery
+The Benefits of Group Therapy for Addiction

 Group therapy is very beneficial to people in recovery.
 There are some issues that someone may be having which are harder to talk about in individual therapy than it would be with their peers.
 Often people who are introverted or shy find great benefit from group therapy as they finally are able to talk to others about what they have been keeping inside.
 Often people find group therapy surprising on how it benefits them.
 Groups can help each other in many ways post experience; there’s a natural networking that has been established and a continuation of connection in the transitionary stages.
 There are five main benefits to group therapy in treatment: